What is medical consent? (PDF 71KB)

 Download our guide on what medical consent is and why it's important.

-We can deal with most surgical negligence claims on a no win no fee basis.
-If you have suffered because of a mistake made during surgery, contact our specialist surgical negligence solicitors.
+If you have suffered because of a mistake made during surgery, our specialist surgical negligence solicitors can help.

 A variety of injuries can arise from surgical mistakes, depending on the type of surgery.
 These could include: